Animals

 Acupressure is a non-invasive alternative to acupuncture based on Traditional Chinese Medicine (TCM).
 It helps to balance and regulate the body’s energy, by applying light pressure or touch to specific points, (acupoints, as used in acupuncture), along the body’s energy channels, helping to correct imbalances caused by physical, emotional and spiritual disharmony.

-How does acupressure help an animal?
+How does acupressure work?

 Here are some of the ways in which acupressure can help your animal companion.